Rosin23/RAG-Filesearch/CONTRIBUTING.md

-# Contributing to SovDef FileSearch Lite
+# Contributing to FLAMEHAVEN FileSearch

-Thank you for considering contributing to SovDef FileSearch Lite!
+Thank you for considering contributing to FLAMEHAVEN FileSearch!

 ## Getting Started